miketabb33/michaels-articles/articles/oauth.md

 ### Hybrid Open ID Connect Flows
 Combining ID Token and Authorization Code response types.
 For example, response_type=code+id_token

-While it’s okay to combine Authorization code and ID Token, it's bad practice to combine front channel access token with ID Token because of access token leakage.
+While it is okay to combine Authorization code and ID Token, it is bad practice to combine front channel access token with ID Token because of access token leakage.
 For example, response_type=token+id_token

 When using id_token+code, the Authorization Server returns an unverified ID Token in the front channel, but we get the access token later in the flow by exchanging the authorization code in the back channel.
 Since the ID Token was provided via the front channel, it needs to be verified.